Posts

 Image

 Yes, it can (but not in an optimal way)*.
-That is why aerodynamics has very little to do with curvatures, rounded leading edges, smooth surfaces, sharp trailing edges, and other embellishments; these are all just makeup!
+That is why aerodynamics has very little to do with curvatures, rounded leading edges, smooth surfaces, sharp trailing edges, and other embellishments ; these are all just makeup!
 In fact, the word "aerodynamics" etymologically means "air in motion," so a turbulent fluid is more aerodynamic than a laminar one from a kinematic point of view.
 So, strictly speaking, a car or plane designed in the 50's or 60's is more aerodynamic than a newer one.
 This is not just a word game, a philosophical question, or to sound woke .
-In order to try to understand or explain a thing, it should be named as precisely as possible, avoiding the use of veiled terms, most of which focus on oversimplifying a complex phenomenon by trying to give only quick answers, leaving aside formal justifications.
+To try to understand or explain a thing, it should be named as precisely as possible, avoiding the use of veiled terms, most of which focus on oversimplifying a complex phenomenon by trying to give only quick answers, leaving aside formal justifications.
 Fig. 1 An artistic description made in Paintbrush (now simply Paint).
 In this order of ideas, anything can fly/glide with sufficient velocity!
+Exactly